sgkit-dev/sgkit/validation/gwas/method/regenie/README.md

 The definition of each simulated dataset and parameterizations run against them can be seen in [config.yml](config.yml).

-At TOW, these commands were used to generate the current test data:
+At time of writing, these commands were used to generate the current test data:

 ```bash
 # Build the simulated inputs and outputs